Lifemap.layer_lines

 opacity float Line opacity as a floating number between 0 and 1, by default 0.8 0.8

-hover bool If True, highlight points on mouse hovering.
-By default False.
-True
+hover bool | None If True, highlight points on mouse hovering.
+By default True if less than 10_000 data points, False otherwise.
+None

-label str | None Legend title for this layer if color_col is defined.
-If None, the value of color_col is used.
+label str | None Legend title for this layer if color is defined.
+If None, the value of color is used.
 None

 Returns